LiamBaisley/ToDoCli/README.md

   * Clone the repo
   * Navigate to the project root
   * Run the following dotnet command: dotnet pack
-  * Run the following dotnet command: dotnet tool install --global --add-source ./nupkg ToDoCLI
+  * Run the following dotnet command: dotnet tool install --global --add-source ./nupkg todo
     * This makes the tool available in any directory on the PC
+    * The tool is now available using the command "todo" with relevant arguments.

 ## How to uninstall?
   * Run: dotnet tool uninstall --global ToDoCLI